-A beautiful beach beyond Porto Pollo, which is fairly crowded during high season but quieter during lower season.
-There is a café which sells ice creams and drinks on the beach and windsurfer hire operator.
+A beautiful beach, beyond Porto Pollo, which is fairly crowded during high season but quiet during lower season.
+There is a café which sells ice-creams and drinks on the beach and a windsurfer hire operator.

 The most famous of the Good Friday processions - A chained and hooded penitent bearing a cross, follows a steep route across the town and only the parish curate knows the identity of the penitent.

 Jazz in Aiacciu - Ajaccio - June

 Ajaccio hosts a jazz festival every year, showcasing some of the most exciting artists of the international and French jazz scene today.